williamyeny/williamyeny.github.io/_posts/2025-06-02-an-elegant-algorithm-to-tell-if-an-image-is-a-screenshot-or-photo.md

 I quickly shipped this algorithm, and it now runs on the hundreds of millions of receipts Ramp processes a year.

-If this sounded interesting to you, [we are hiring](https://ramp.com/careers)!
+If this sounded interesting to you, [Ramp is hiring](https://ramp.com/careers)!